MS Clipper Ranger: History

-CalMac
+Caledonian MacBrayne

 On 10 September 2013, it was announced that Clipper Ranger was to replace MV Muirneag on the freight ferry run from Stornoway to Ullapool.
 She is chartered to operate the service until August 2014, when the new Loch Seaforth will take over the Lewis service, replacing both MV Isle of Lewis and Clipper Ranger.
 After undertaking berthing trials at both Stornoway and Ullapool on 19 September, she began her charter on 21 September.
 On 28 January 2014, Clipper Ranger collided with a pier at Stornoway, causing damage to the ship's hull.

 CTMA

-In July 2019 Clipper Ranger began a charter to CTMA for the Souris to Cap-aux-Meules route on the Gulf of St. Lawrence, Canada.
+In July 2019 Clipper Ranger began a charter to Coopérative de Transport Maritime et Aérien (CTMA) for the Souris to Cap-aux-Meules route on the Gulf of St. Lawrence, Canada.
 This charter was meant to last one year and had a condition for the purchase of the vessel.
 On 17 December 2019 CTMA announced that they had purchased Clipper Ranger for $11.5 million.
 The vessel was also renamed to CTMA Voyageur 2 and changed to a Canadian flag.